Midhaven: 'Spellbound' & Signing with Universal Music India

 Midhaven were then on hiatus for 3 months until they had a press release in March, 2014, displaying their artwork, new photoshoot, etc.

-In March 2014, Midhaven announced that they were not active as their drummer Aviraj Kumar, had left the band due to personal reasons.
+In March 2014, Midhaven announced that they were not active as their drummer Aviraj Kumar, had left the band for personal reasons.
 They soon recruited former Reverrse Polarity vocalist as their new drummer, Viraj Saxena, who had just come back from S.A.M. school of Music.

 Their press release also informed the metal community about their signing to Universal Music India.

 'Spellbound' was released worldwide under Universal Music India in physical and digital forms.

 Midhaven also released another press release about their album concept, stating it to be a hallucination of a man who, in the form of the Hindu God/Deity Shiva, kills the Greek Demigod Apollo.